simon-hein/Automated_Flow_Reactor_Switch_Valve/README.md

 # Development of an Automated Switch Valve for a Flow Reactor

 ## Author
-Simon Hein
+Simon Hein (supervised by Hannah Mehringer)

 ## Description
 This repository contains the software and datasets for an automated 6-port switch valve system used in a flow reactor.
 The system continuously monitors in-line UV-Vis spectra to automatically separate water from reaction products.
-Additionally, the scripts allow generating both 2D time-intensity plots and 3D spectral plots for data visualization and analysis.
+Additionally, the scripts allow generating both 2D time-intensity plots and 3D spectral plots for data visualization and analysis. <br>
 Valve switching is achieved via a stepper motor controlled by an Arduino UNO Q. The Arduino signals to an A4988 motor driver, which regulates the motor’s rotation with precise angular steps.

 ## Structure